Community Spotlights are special features to introduce you to the amazing folks transforming manufacturing as part of the Tulip Community.

 He also has been supporting a global eDHR (Electronic Device History Record) project, which will digitize S&N’s paper DHRs and improve the efficiency and traceability of their manufacturing processes.

-A Passion for Community & Mentorship
+A Passion for Community and Mentorship

 Richard is an active participant, not only in his local Memphis community, but also in the Tulip Community and the Industry 4.0 Discord.
 Richard sees the value in peer learning and sharing ideas in these online communities.
 "Being a member of these communities has accelerated my own learning because, yes, it's great to learn from your own mistakes, but it's even better to learn from others.
 So, I can go get on the Discord and say, ‘Hey, has anybody ever tried this?’
 And they can tell you ‘oh yeah, we ran into this problem or recommend that approach.’
 It's good to know.
 That has been invaluable just to stop us from making the same mistakes.”
 A big part of what Richard enjoys in his work is not just the technical challenges, but getting to share ideas and his learning with others.